robert-dzikowski/api-smoke-test-go/Readme.md

 oas argument accepts url of OAS file.

 Add oAuth2 authorization.
-Curremtly only access token is supported, i.e. you have to get your access token manually if tested API uses oAuth2.
+Currently only access token is supported.

 -localhost, used when testing API that runs on your local machine.